Seasoning cast iron is a process, and it is literally the foundation on which you cook your food.

-If you ask 5 cast iron enthusiasts how to season cast iron, then you will probably get six answers.
+If you ask five cast iron enthusiasts how to season cast iron, you will probably get six answers.

 Most likely, each answer is partially correct and will get you a pretty darn good foundation to cook on.

 What Does It Mean to Season Your Cast Iron Pan?